 Students are required to provide themselves with their own textbooks and instruments.
 In addition to the better opportunity for study and work afforded while at college by individual possession, these will serve as a nucleus of a future dental office and library.
 The student will find it necessary to buy technic material and supplies from time to time during the course.
 This expense cannot be accurately estimated.
 The following is an estimate of the cost of books and instruments for the four years of the dental course, which is subject to change at the discretion of the Faculty:

 First Year

-1 100 1001

-Instruments
+Instrum Books ments

+Total \$149.85

 Second Year

+Instrum ments \$230.00

-Instruments \$230.00 Books \$278.75
+Total \$278.75

 Third Year

-Instruments \$ 72.10 Books 56.75 Total 128.85
+Instrum ments \$ 72.10

 Fourth Year